IST: 00:00 PM

 • Start a Junior ISA — tax-free savings for your child, up to £9,000/year.
 Cannot be accessed until age 18.

-• Life insurance — ensures education funding continues even in the worst case.
-See our life insurance guide .
+• Life insurance — one way families keep education funding intact in the worst case.
+Our life insurance guide explains how the cover works.

 • Will planning — specify education provisions in your will.
 Our wills guide covers this.